 The trucks will each contain one 32-inch black display, one 32-inch white display and one 37-inch black display that will all run high-definition content.
 The two 32-inch models will be on pedestals that rotate so consumers can fully experience the thinness of the displays.
 The truck tour and product placements will run through this month and will travel to more than 75 cities.

 The campaign’s two components were planned in partnership with Hitachi’s media, marketing and digital agency Initiative, part of the Interpublic Group of Companies.
-The product placement and truck tour will run throughout the month of March.
+The product placement and truck tour will run throughout this month.